Do you love the sound of your own playing?

 What’s the best way to get quick, objective feedback?

 It’s super easy to do with all the technology available at our fingertips — yet many of us neglect to utilize this one ubiquitous feature.

-I use the Voice Memos app on iOS, but it really doesn’t matter what you use as long as it’s easy.
+I use the Voice Memos app on my iPhone, but it really doesn’t matter what you use as long as it’s easy.
 Otherwise you won’t do it.

 There are a few tricks to working recording into your practice routine that I think you’ll see will really up your game.